Skip to content

 Permission Settings

-File and directory permissions are strictly enforced to ensure security:
+File and directory permissions are strictly set to ensure security and proper service operation.

 • Elasticsearch Directories: